Report Reveals Increasing Demand for Technicians

 To help improve automotive workforce growth, TechForce encourages a focus on increasing awareness and building interest in technician careers amongst high school students and young adults.
 In addition, the Foundation supports messaging and outreach to dispel outdated notions of the automotive industry and clearly communicate what it means to be a part of rapidly evolving and increasingly sophisticated automotive technology.
 Reversing the trend is a heavy lift and will require the efforts of individual organizations and the industry to increase training enrollment, offer mentorship and apprenticeship opportunities, and hire and retain employees.

 The Bureau of Automotive Repair (BAR) is committed to supporting and informing those interested in obtaining licensure, outreaching training and industry initiatives, and promoting organizations seeking grants and funding for programs that foster a skilled automotive workforce.
-Individuals interested in pursuing a career in automotive technology can visit BAR’s Industry page to review licensure and training requirements, learn about scholarship opportunities, and find other helpful information.
+Individuals interested in pursuing a career in automotive technology can review licensure and training requirements, learn about scholarship opportunities, and find other helpful information under the Licensees tab at www.bar.ca.gov.
 Follow BAR on Facebook and Twitter @BARinfo for news and updates on upcoming scholarship application deadlines and other available resources.

 To learn more about TechForce and download a copy of the 2021 Technician Supply & Demand Report, visit www.techforce.org.